 For those without recognizable, symptoms, it's a question of being tested.
 If you're sexually active, and especially if you find out any past partner is infected, get tested for herpes, either by your doctor or at a clinic.
 For asymptomatic carriers, being aware of your condition and using a condom absolutely every time you have sex can dramatically reduce the chances of infecting someone else.

 If you do find out you're infected, unfortunately you're stuck with it.
-There's no cure for herpes, although there are medications that can ease symptoms and products and home remedies that can reduce discomfort during a recurrence (see the links on the next page).
+There's no cure for herpes, although there are medications that can ease symptoms and products and home remedies that can reduce discomfort during a recurrence (see the links below).

 The good news is, recurrences may let up after a few years, and you'll no longer have to deal with the sores.
 But you should always be careful not to spread it, even if your recurrences stop or slow down.
 There are few things worse than giving your partner an STD.

-For more information on herpes and related topics, look over the links on the next page.
+For more information on herpes and related topics, look over the links below.